skyvers/skyve-dev-guide/chapters/concepts.md

 ![](media/image10.png)

 The simple filter line provides basic filtering capability.
-Values entered in the filter line are the basis of an inclusive “Like” filter applied to the data set.
+Values entered in the filter line are the basis of an inclusive "Like" filter applied to the data set.

 The list supports any number of filter parameters set in the filter